Cat bite: Prevention

 Rough play is perceived as aggressive.
 This will lead to the cat being defensive when approached by people.
 Preventing cat bites includes not provoking the cat.
 If a cat is reactive, handle it with care, being careful not to trigger any fear or aggression responses.
-The cat may bite its handler or someone nearby in an effort to defend itself.
+The cat may bite its handler or someone nearby to defend itself.

-In the case of dogs, the potential for attack is well known.
-Unfortunately not in cats, although there are countless documented cases.

 Treatment

 The first step in treatment includes washing and then irrigating the bite wound with water and isopropyl alcohol.
 Often, a tetanus shot is prescribed.
 If a cat that has bitten another cat or animal and appears to be ill, the cat would benefit from an assessment and possible treatment by a veterinarian.
 If the wound has a low risk of being infected, it is sometimes only sutured.
 A person who has been bitten by a cat with rabies will need specialized treatment.
 Resulting infections from cat bites can be prevented by immediately washing wounds with soap and warm water.

 Seek medical attention if the cat has not been vaccinated against rabies.
 If a cat has bitten someone, and there is no evidence that the cat has been vaccinated against rabies, the person will be treated for rabies infection.